lrfreeman/cortexlab/README.md

   <img width="346" alt="Screenshot 2020-12-03 at 11 02 18" src="https://user-images.githubusercontent.com/22481774/117124811-ae885c00-ad90-11eb-8493-5de16a0fa3a2.png">
 </p>

-## Signal Processing
+## Signal Processing - Basic
 Given that our biological agent licks to receive a reward on completion of a successful trial, a signal processing problem is presented.
 Specifically, an inability of decoding whether a neuron is responding to a given reward or whether a neuron is firing as a result of tongue movements.
-By looking at the below peri-stimulus time histogram and a spike-raster that I've generated, it would appear that our hypothesis is correct.
-There are specific cells that respond different to reward permutations.
+By looking at the below peri-stimulus time histogram and a spike-raster that I've generated, the visualisations show that specific cells may respond differently to different reward permutations.

 <p align="center">
   <img width="1398" alt="Screenshot 2020-12-03 at 11 02 18" src="https://user-images.githubusercontent.com/22481774/117123421-e55d7280-ad8e-11eb-823e-eac3463194f0.png">